 Image: CG Frog

 Custom illustration for branding is part and parcel of running a business.
-Without branding assets, a company can never connect with their target audience.
+Without branding assets, a company can never connect with its target audience.
 Compared to other types of illustrations on this list, branding illustrations depend on a particular style.
 This style should correspond to the brand’s style guide for better communication within a brand’s target market.

-An example of branding illustrations are logos.
+An example of branding illustrations is logos.
 When creating logo illustrations, the artist uses the brand’s colors, icons, typography, and overall style to depict a clear identity.
 If a couple of design elements are out of place, the logo can seem confusing for audiences.
 There are two reasons why logos should be well-executed, and they are:

 • To make a brand’s visual language clear